pieaerts/pieaerts/_masterclasses/ladakh-expedition-1.md

 1 night at 5-star Delhi hotel (to be defined) based on B&B

-4 nights at a Luxury Tent at Thiksey Camp
+4 nights at a Luxury Tent at Chamba Camp Thiksey

-2 nights at a Luxury Tent at Diskit Camp
+2 nights at a Luxury Tent at Chamba Camp Diskit

-1 night at a Luxury Tent at Thiksey Camp
+1 night at a Luxury Tent at Chamba Camp Thiksey

 2 nights at a Mobile Tent at Mobile Camp Tso Moriri

-1 night at a Luxury Tent at Thiksey Camp
+1 night at a Luxury Tent at Chamba Camp Thiksey

 All accommodation based on twin / double sharing